claycantrell/LLMQualitativeCoder/README.md

 }
 ```

-**Key Fields:**
-- `coding_mode`: "deductive" or "inductive".
-- `use_parsing`: Enable or disable parsing.
-- `paths`: Directory paths for prompts, codebases, JSON inputs, and configurations.
-- `parse_llm_config`, `assign_llm_config`: LLM configurations for parsing and coding tasks.

 ### Data Format Configuration (`data_format_config.json`)
-Specifies how different data formats are processed, including fields for content, speaker, source IDs, and filtering rules.
+Specifies your JSON input file, including fields for content, speaker, source IDs, and filtering rules.

+Context fields are input fields that you want to include during the LLM coding task.

 **Example:**
 ```json